MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/MfgSetup.md

 #### Manufacturing security types

->   Refer here for information about some of the terms related to security.
+Refer here for information about some of the terms related to security.

->   **User security** You can determine which windows and reports each user in
->   your organization can use.
-Users can’t use any *modified* windows or reports
->   until you give them access to the windows and reports.
-Window and report
->   security is used throughout your accounting and manufacturing system.
-To
->   learn more about setting up user security, refer to the System Setup Guide
->   (Help \>\> Contents \>\> select Setting up the System).
+**User security** You can determine which windows and reports each user in our organization can use.
+Users can’t use any *modified* windows or reports until you give them access to the windows and reports.
+Window and report security is used throughout your accounting and manufacturing system.
+To learn more about setting up user security, refer to the System Setup Guide (Help \>\> Contents \>\> select Setting up the System).

->   *User security can be used to restrict access only to windows and reports.
->   To restrict access to information on a field-by-field basis, use Field Level
->   Security or create alternate forms and windows.
-Refer to the Modifier User’s
->   Guide for more information about creating alternate forms and windows.
-Refer
->   to the System Setup Guide (Help \>\> Contents \>\> select Setting up the
->   System) for more information about Field Level Security.*
+*User security can be used to restrict access only to windows and reports.
+To restrict access to information on a field-by-field basis, use Field Level Security or create alternate forms and windows.
+Refer to the Modifier User’s Guide for more information about creating alternate forms and windows.
+Refer to the System Setup Guide (Help \>\> Contents \>\> select Setting up the System) for more information about Field Level Security.*

->   **Process security** Process security is a special type of security that you
->   can use to limit authority for completing special procedures in
->   Manufacturing, such as revaluing inventory or generating manufacturing
->   orders from Sales Order Processing.
-First, you must define process security
->   sets.
-A process security set can be based on a list of users who will have
->   authority to complete a specific process, or it can be based on a password.
->   You can create as many process security sets as you like and apply different
->   sets to different processes throughout Manufacturing.
+**Process security** Process security is a special type of security that you can use to limit authority for completing special procedures in Manufacturing, such as revaluing inventory or generating manufacturing orders from Sales Order Processing.
+First, you must define process security sets.
+A process security set can be based on a list of users who will have authority to complete a specific process, or it can be based on a password.
+You can create as many process security sets as you like and apply different sets to different processes throughout Manufacturing.

->   *For more information, refer to Process security and Creating and modifying
->   process security sets.*
+*For more information, refer to Process security and Creating and modifying process security sets.*

->   **Manufacturing module security** Some Manufacturing processes—such as
->   generating Material Requirements Planning (MRP) information or updating
->   routing records—can be done only when no other users are working with
->   certain records.
-With the security that is provided for bills of materials,
->   routings, data collection, and MRP, you can see which other users are using
->   records that prevent you from completing MRP regeneration or other
->   processes.
-You can end other users’ sessions or you can ask them to end
+**Manufacturing module security** Some Manufacturing processes—such as generating Material Requirements Planning (MRP) information or updating routing records—can be done only when no other users are working with certain records.
+With the security that is provided for bills of materials, routings, data collection, and MRP, you can see which other users are using records that prevent you from completing MRP regeneration or other processes.
+You can end other users’ sessions or you can ask them to end their sessions.
->   their sessions.

->   You also can use Manufacturing module security to unlock records that might
->   become locked if a user’s computer becomes suspended.
-If a power failure
->   occurs when a user is updating a routing record, for example, the routing
->   record might need to be unlocked.
+You also can use Manufacturing module security to unlock records that might become locked if a user’s computer becomes suspended.
+If a power failure occurs when a user is updating a routing record, for example, the routing record might need to be unlocked.

 *For more information, refer to Using Manufacturing module security.*

 #### Process security

->   Process security is useful for safeguarding certain manufacturing processes,
->   such as revaluing standard cost items or overriding purchase order
->   quantities.
-With process security in place, you can limit who in your
->   company has authorization to complete certain critical processes.
+Process security is useful for safeguarding certain manufacturing processes, such as revaluing standard cost items or overriding purchase order quantities.
+With process security in place, you can limit who in your company has authorization to complete certain critical processes.

->   Manufacturing process security system uses security sets—passwords or groups
->   of user IDs—to limit who can complete certain tasks.
-When a security set for
->   a task is based on a group of users, only users in that group can perform
->   the task.
-When a security set for a task is based on a password, any user
->   who attempts to complete the task will be required to enter the appropriate
->   password before proceeding.
+Manufacturing process security system uses security sets—passwords or groups of user IDs—to limit who can complete certain tasks.
+When a security set for a task is based on a group of users, only users in that group can perform the task.
+When a security set for a task is based on a password, any user who attempts to complete the task will be required to enter the appropriate password before proceeding.

->   You can use process security for completing the following tasks.
+You can use process security for completing the following tasks.

 -   Revaluing inventory